 Strong layer stack-up management within your PCB design software and an easy-to-transition between 3D model viewer will help to incorporate Vias and keep track of them within your designs.
 Don’t let vias and microvia management cause your designs to stumble when they’re so close to the finish line.

 The effect of right-angle bends in signal traces has been worried over for as long as PCBs have been manufactured.
 Some of the effects that have been mentioned are:

 - Right-angle bends cause acid traps during PCB fabrication.

 Sample of angles of trace routing

-The results of this testing is that none of the things right angle bends are supposed to cause actually happen.
-A fair question might be how did these ideas come to exist?
+The results of this testing are that none of the things right angle bends are supposed to cause actually happen.
+A fair question might be how did these ideas come to exist.
 The most likely way was the observation that RF engineers round off all corners.
 This is done because corona discharge occurs at sharp corners at high RF power levels.